-8. Number of entities
+8 Number of entities

 The viewer can show the number of entities.
 A good indicator of whether an entity is participating in the system in a given year is that it is not excluded and that it has any ETS information in that year.
-Therefore, the number of entities only takes into account entities which are not excluded and for which
+Therefore, the number of entities only takes into account entities which are not excluded and for which ETS information (emissions, allocations or total surrendered units) are available in the year shown (including the reporting of zero emissions).

-(16) http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32017R2392&from=EN
+(&lt;sup>16) http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32017R2392&from=EN